ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 The Switch Mode setting controls how channels AUX1-AUX8 are sent to the receiver (the 4 main channels are always 10-bit).
 The options are `Hybrid & Wide`. **Hybrid** mode is 6x 2, 3 or 6-position + 1x 16-position, and **Wide** is 7x 64 or 128-position.
 For detail about the differences, see the [Switch Configs](../../software/switch-config.md) documentation.

-:new: In full resolution modes, the Switch Mode parameter selects the number of channels to be used.
+In full resolution modes, the Switch Mode parameter selects the number of channels to be used.
 [Full Resolution Switch Modes](../../software/switch-config.md#full-resolution-switch-configuration-modes)

 !!! hint "Hot Tip"
 	The Switch Mode can only be changed when not connected to a receiver.
 The top right corner of the Lua script will show a `-` if you're not connected.